 “That’s fine,” I said despite having no idea what she was talking about.
 “I just want to brush my teeth.”
 That actually wasn’t true.
 I needed to brush my teeth and take out my contact lenses, but without washing my hands, I would not touch my eyeballs as they contain many surface blood vessels that could easily contract disease.
 (I learned this idea from the movie, “Outbreak,” in which Kevin Spacey’s character, a scientist with the CDC, contracts Ebola when blood from a contaminated patient accidentally squirts into his eyes).
 So I would be sleeping with my contacts in that night.

 Katie then unlocked the counter door to the Counseling Staff Station and came out with a set of keys.
 We walked together to the bathroom.
 This was awkward.
 She unlocked it for me and stood outside the door.
 This was more awkward.
-Self-conscious with her standing there, I brushed my teeth thoroughly while I carefully but furtively kept sight of her by watching her reflection in the large sink mirror in front of me, and by using my peripheral vision (casually taking stock of your surroundings using the aid of reflective objects and peripheral vision to gauge any possible approaching danger is a skill most OCD sufferers have cultivated quite well).
+Self-conscious with her standing there, I brushed my teeth thoroughly while I carefully but furtively kept sight of her by watching her reflection in the large mirror in front of me, and by using my peripheral vision (casually taking stock of your surroundings using the aid of reflective objects and peripheral vision to gauge any possible approaching danger is a skill most OCD sufferers have cultivated quite well).

 A few minutes passed and I had actually finished brushing my teeth.
 I was just going through the motions, pretending to still be brushing.
 I was buying time, waiting for her to not stare at me.
-The moment I caught her not looking in my direction, I quickly turned the sink off using the sleeve of my shirt as a barrier.
+The moment I caught her not looking in my direction, I quickly turned the faucet off using the sleeve of my shirt as a barrier.
 A ritual that was a huge faux-pas there.
 However, I couldn’t touch the sink faucet with my bare hands, because I always tried not to and mostly because I didn’t have any soap to wash my hands with after if I had touched it.

 When I was done pretending to brush my teeth, I exited the bathroom and Katie locked it behind me.
-I now had thirty minutes left to get dressed before the lights were turned off.
+I now had forty-five minutes left to get dressed before the lights were turned off.

 I walked to my room alone.
 Thankfully it was still a single so I could avoid awkward small talk with an unknown roommate.
 I pushed the door to my room open with my foot so as to not touch the doorknob.
 The sheets, pillowcase, and blanket I had received earlier were still sitting on the nightstand.
 I was so tired that I just wanted to lie down, but clearly wouldn’t ever do so on a strange medical mattress covered in industrial plastic without first laying down some sheets on it.
 The question was how do I best handle the mattress without actually touching it with my bare hands?

-I remembered I had a magazine in my bag that I took from my hotel.
+I remembered I had a magazine in my bag that I took from the hotel.
 I tore out a few pages and folded them in half.
 I used these to lift and handle the mattress while I pulled the sheets over with my other hand.
 The mattress was heavy because using magazine paper to hold it with one set of fingers is an awkward grip.
 I had to sacrifice the comfort of weight distribution for the sake of minimal contact.
 After some well thought out and cautious maneuvering, I got the sheets on the mattress and the pillow into the pillowcase.
-The pillowcase was very thin however, so I didn’t want to lay my head on it because my short, spiky hair would probably penetrate the cheap, low-thread-count pillowcase fabric and come into contact with the plastic pillow inside it which I know wasn’t thoroughly washed (how could you place a plastic pillow into a washing machine?).
+The pillowcase was very thin however, so I didn’t want to lay my head on it because my short, spiky hair would probably penetrate the cheap, low-thread-count pillowcase fabric and come into contact with the plastic pillow inside it which I know wasn’t thoroughly washed (how could you place a plastic pillow into a washing machine?)
 I tucked the pillow under the bed cover sheet to give it an extra layer of barrier between it and my head.